michaeltelford/broken_link_finder/README.md

 Does what it says on the tin; Finds a website's broken links.

 Simply point it at a website and it will crawl all of its webpages searching for and identifing any broken links.
-You will then be presented with a nice concise summary of the broken links found.
+You will then be presented with a concise summary of the broken links found.

+Because `libcurl` is used under the hood, Broken Link Finder is fast!

 ## How It Works